tdwg/bdq/tg2/_review/docs/terms/bdqtest/qrg_index_by_usecase.md

 ## bdq:Biotic-Relationships
-Research uses forming a bdqffdq:UseCase for relationships between organisms 1) where the bdqffdq:InformationElements concern what organisms have a relationship and 2) that are used for analysis of the relationship of one organism to another (see examples in: Poelen JH, Simons JD, Mungall CJ.
+Research uses forming a bdqffdq:UseCase for relationships between dwc:Organisms 1) where the bdqffdq:InformationElements concern what dwc:Organisms have a relationship and 2) that are used for analysis of the relationship of one dwc:Organism to another (see examples in: Poelen JH, Simons JD, Mungall CJ.
 (2014).
 Global Biotic Interactions: An open infrastructure to share and analyze species-interaction datasets.
 Ecological Informatics, 24, 148–159. https://doi.org/10.1016/j.ecoinf.2014.08.005).

 VALIDATION_BASISOFRECORD_NOTEMPTY
 - Term IRI: https://rs.tdwg.org/bdqtest/terms/ac2b7648-d5f9-48ca-9b07-8ad5879a2536